AlphaRomulus/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+  - Adaptive is more so designing around different device types whereas responsive scales to every device; hypothetically.

 2. Describe what it means to be mobile first vs desktop first.

+  - Mobile first is where you engineer from the mobile viewport up; desktop first is the opposite.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+  - Setting the `font-size` to `62.5%` adjust your rem scale to a base 10; (10/16)*100.

 4. How would you describe preprocessing to someone new to CSS?

+  - Preprocessing compiles your css, this allows you to save time and thought by nesting your styles as if they were in html format.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+  - My favorite concept in preprocessing is mixins; they save a lot of time.
+One thing I could go without is the size of the compiled css file.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up